Set theory: Cardinal invariants

 A cardinal invariant is a property of the real line measured by a cardinal number.
 For example, a well-studied invariant is the smallest cardinality of a collection of meagre sets of reals whose union is the entire real line.
 These are invariants in the sense that any two isomorphic models of set theory must give the same cardinal for each invariant.
 Many cardinal invariants have been studied, and the relationships between them are often complex and related to axioms of set theory.

+Relationships to other areas of mathematics

 Set-theoretic topology

 Set-theoretic topology studies questions of general topology that are set-theoretic in nature or that require advanced methods of set theory for their solution.
 Many of these theorems are independent of ZFC, requiring stronger axioms for their proof.
 A famous problem is the normal Moore space question, a question in general topology that was the subject of intense research.
 The answer to the normal Moore space question was eventually proved to be independent of ZFC.